xrudelis/pytrait/README.md

 Don't get confused with the existing Python module `struct` -- that one is lower-case.

+    from pytrait import Struct

+    class MyStruct(metaclass=Struct):
+        my_message: str = "this is a dataclass"

+        def __post_init__(self):
+            assert my_message == "this is a dataclass"

 Impls
 -----

+`Impl`s bring together `Trait`s and `Struct`s.
+They represent the implementation details that satisfy one particular interface.

 Why isn't the implementation just all together under the `Struct`?
 Organization, mostly.
-Also, "blanket" `Impl`s can provide implementation for any struct implementing a given `Trait`, so `Impl`s allow for greater code re-use.
+Also, "blanket" `Impl`s can provide implementation for any `Struct` implementing a given `Trait`, so `Impl`s allow for greater code re-use.

-`Impl`s have a strict naming convention, like `ImplMyTraitForMyStruct`.
+`Impl`s have to indicate which `Struct`s they bestow implementation upon.
+You can follow a strict naming convention, like `ImplMyTraitForMyStruct`.
+This is sufficient.
+Or, you can use any name you want so long as you also provide a keyword argument `target="StructName"` alongside the `metaclass` argument.

+    from pytrait import Impl

+    class MyImpl(MyTrait, metaclass=Impl, target="MyStruct"):
+        ...

 This is used to automate the list of implementations for `MyStruct`; you don't need to explicitly list any superclasses of `MyStruct`, just based on the `Impl` name it will inherit from all relevant `Impl`s.

 FAQ